 I don't want someone who keeps hearing that "it's not about the gear", feeling discouraged because they are not getting images that are as good as they hoped when in fact, their gear DOES have some impact on their images.
 That's not fair nor helpful in my book.
 (That said, the whole thing about knowing how to operate your camera, how to use light and composition effectively does hold true - you need this along with the gear.
 They go hand in hand like a pair of lovebirds)

 So, let's start this post with a breakdown of the 5 tools you should ideally have when learning photography.

-Before we dive in, let me first tell you about the FREE seven day email course I have for new and emerging photographers.
-Every day for one week you'll get a lesson that has been designed to help you take better photos delivered directly to your inbox.
+Before we dive in, let me first tell you about the FREE photography course I have for new and emerging photographers.
+Each of the lessons have been designed to work together to help you take better photos in under a week.
 Ready to get started?
 Click on the image below or you can find out more about it here.